soehlert/pyflare/README.md

 # config.json

 You will need to create a config.json file in the same folder as pyflare.py - this file must be json formatted and contain the following 4 elements.

 ```
 {
+  # Log level for the program; it will log anything at this level or higher
+  # "DEBUG", "INFO", "WARNING", "ERROR", "CRITICAL"
+  # You can overwrite this with the PYFLARE_LOG_LEVEL env variable
+  "log_level": "",
   # The email address on your Cloudflare account
 	"email": "",
   # The Global API key on your account